 You can make visible the blind spot with the following trick: Close your left eye and with your right eye stare straight at this bold letter: X. Then fully extend your right arm in front of you and make a “thumbs up” gesture so that the top of your thumb covers the X. Slowly move your extended arm to the right while staring at the X, so that your thumb crosses the field of vision of your right eye horizontally.
 At some point you will notice that a pretty large part of the thumb vanishes.
 This is pretty cool when you see it for the first time and it makes unmistakably clear that you don’t see that you don’t see, otherwise there would be a grey spot or something in that area.

 The attentional blink

 I’m afraid it’s a bit more difficult to muster scientific evidence for this one, partly because science is really in its infancy when it comes to taking seriously first person evidence and partly because it is not a simple feat to accomplish.
-Please note that stopping suffering is not about reducing stress or anxiety, I’ve covered these topics already.
-It’s also not about feeling good, I’ve covered that too.
-It relates to insight into the deepest nature of existence as I tried to illuminate using the simile of the wave in the ocean in the video.
+Please note that stopping suffering is not just about reducing stress or anxiety, I’ve covered these topics already.
+It’s also not just about feeling good, I’ve covered that too.
+It’s also about insight into the nature of existence.
 For an overview of what science currently has to say about the neural correlates of such experiences of seasoned meditators, see e.g. this article by Davis and Vago (2013).

 - Cohen, S., Janicki-Deverts, D. and Miller, G.E.
 (2007).
 Psychological stress and disease.
 JAMA, 298(14):1685-7.
 Pubmed